Friday, June 13, 2025

 New Advances in Diabetes Treatments

-New discoveries have brought more options.
+Discoveries have brought more options.
 SGLT2 inhibitors help the kidneys get rid of extra glucose.
-Wearable insulin devices and smart glucose monitors make managing diabetes easier.
+Diabetes can be managed more easily with wearable insulin devices and smart glucose monitors.
 Always talk to your doctor before trying new treatments.

 Understanding Insulin Therapy